Wohelo at Fields Spring State Park

 Sale of goods – Sale of goods, food or merchandise is not allowed under the use permit.
 A separate Commercial Use Permit is required.
 For more information, visit the permits page or call (360) 902-8593.

 Overnight rates are $12.37 per person, per night plus tax.
-Day users (non-overnight guests) are charged $4.53 per person, per day plus tax.
+Day users (non-overnight guests) are charged at $4.53 per person, per day plus tax.

 Minimum is 12 persons, maximum 20 persons.